voicegain/platform/ANNOUNCE.md

+### Minor release 1.8.0 is scheduled for 6/26/2020 between 5pm and 9pm CST.

+Features in this release:
+  * GREG test grammars can be upload in addition to being retrieved from a URL.
+  * New `wordTree` format for delivering incremental transcription results.
+  * Preemptible flag is now reserved/internal use.
+  * Several bug fixes and enhancements mainly related to Billing information presentation.
+  * More details in the Release Notes which are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)

 ### Maintenance release 1.7.1 is scheduled for 6/15/2020 between 6pm and 9pm CST.
 This maintenance release provides fixes for following bugs:
 * #506: Frequency of timestamps in TXT transcript export too high.